Experiential Learning

 Customer Service

 After learning the ins and outs of the bakery, it’s time for youth to learn the concepts and skills required to provide exceptional customer service.
-At the core of this training is a deeper exploration of interpersonal communication, anchored by the CART model: Connect, Ask, Respond, Thank.
-Role-plays in training allow youth to practice and prepare for the work tasks they will face during internal and external interactions where their customer service skills will be critical in their success.
-The Cart Captains on each work shift are assigned to coach youth through the experience of their first time serving external customers.
+At the core of this training is a deeper exploration of interpersonal communication–anchored by the CART model: Connect, Ask, Respond, Thank.
+Role-plays in training allow youth to practice and prepare for interactions where customer service skills will be critical in their success.
+The Cart Captains on each work shift are assigned to coach youth through their first time serving external customers.

 Financial Literacy